grayhemp/pgcookbook/switching_to_another_server_with_pgbouncer.md

 Note, that if you want to turn the `host1` off you can forward all the traffic from clients to `host2` with DNS or IP aliasing.
-Another important moment is the necessity of pgbouncer restart when changing IP of the new master.
+Another important moment is the necessity of pgbouncer restart when changing IP of the new origin.